Synixe/Documents/constitution.md

 4. Members of the Executive Board will vote on the proposal.

 ## 6.5 - Constitutional Amendments
-A constitutional amendment is any propsed change to this document.
+A constitutional amendment is any proposed change to this document.
 Voting on confirming Constitutional Amendments can occur when all Managers and two thirds of the Executive Board are present at a meeting.
 A two thirds majority vote of the Executive Board is required to pass any Constitutional Amendment.
 If passed the amendment will come into effect 3 days after receiving approval from the Director of the Executive Board.

 ## 6.6 - Proposals